rekalogika/rekalogika.dev/docs/file/06-derivation.md

 title: Derivation
 ---

-This chapter describes the concept of file derivation and the pipe & filters pattern applied to `FileInterface`.
+This chapter describes the concept of file derivation and the pipe & filter pattern applied to `FileInterface`.

 ## Derivation

 `FileInterface` supports what we call 'derivation'.
-A file can have one or more derivation of itself.
+A file can have one or more derivations of itself.
 For example, an image file can have a thumbnail, medium, and large derivation.
 A derived file can also be derived further.
 For example, a thumbnail can be in the original aspect ratio, or square-cropped.